March 20, 2020 COVID-19 UPDATE: BHDD-OIDD continues to accept eligibility applications accordingly to the normal process below.

 • You will be asked questions to get general information about your disability.

-• You will receive a letter from DDSN confirming your application for DDSN eligibility.
+• You will receive a letter from BHDD-OIDD confirming your application for BHDD-OIDD eligibility.

-• Once appropriate records are submitted by the Intake Service Provider or the Autism Eligibility Coordinator, DDSN will notify the applicant in writing of their eligibility status.
+• Once appropriate records are submitted by the Intake Service Provider or the Autism Eligibility Coordinator, BHDD-OIDD will notify the applicant in writing of their eligibility status.